-Hodgkin’s lymphoma and non-Hodgkin’s lymphoma are the two primary types of lymphoma, however there are several subtypes.
-Of these two primary types, non-Hodgkin’s lymphoma is much more common, with the two most common subtypes being diffuse large B-cell lymphoma and follicular lymphoma.
-A diagnosis is made after a biopsy is performed and a pathologist looks at the cells under a microscope.
-If an abnormal cell known as a Reed-Sternberg cell is identified, the lymphoma is classified as Hodgkin’s Lymphoma.
-If it is not, then the lymphoma is classified as non-Hodgkin’s lymphoma.
+Hodgkin's lymphoma and non-Hodgkin's lymphoma are the two primary types of lymphoma.
+However, there are several subtypes.
+Of these two primary types, non-Hodgkin's lymphoma is much more common, with the two most common subtypes being diffuse large B-cell lymphoma and follicular lymphoma.
+A diagnosis is made after a biopsy, and a pathologist looks at the cells under a microscope.
+If an abnormal, known as a Reed-Sternberg cell, is identified, the lymphoma is classified as Hodgkin's Lymphoma.
+If it is not, the lymphoma is classified as non-Hodgkins.

-It’s important for an oncologist to know which type of the disease a person has because each are very different, with a different prognosis and treatment plan options.
+An oncologist needs to know which type of disease a person has because each has a different prognosis and treatment plan options.

-Age: While lymphoma is most often diagnosed in people older than 60, there are some types that are more common in infants, children and young adults.
+Age: While lymphoma is most often diagnosed in people older than 60, some types are more common in infants, children, and young adults.